 After dealing with a long list of documents, a tiring visa application and high-rejection chances, three months ago, while applying for a Schengen visa for Europe, when it came to planning a tourist visa for Australia, things felt pretty easier and uncomplicated.
 And that was not just me.
-A few other people, I spoke with, to get an idea about their experience, moreover gave an impression that Australia has always been humble with its visa process, even for Indians.
+A few other people, I spoke with, to get an idea about their experience, moreover gave the impression that Australia has always been humble with its visa process, even for Indians.

-Though of course, if you compare a Thai or a Malaysian visa process for tourists, Australia still demands a better planning and a little more paperwork.
+Though of course, if you compare a Thai or a Malaysian visa process for tourists, Australia still demands better planning and a little more paperwork.

 Also Read: Tips For Australian Tourist Visa.

 Australian Embassy, on its website, has mentioned that it discourages any prepaid hotel booking and reserved flight tickets, before the issuance of your visa.
 It moreover doesn’t want any health insurance, as you need while applying for a visa for US and Schengen European countries.